workkkfor2012/gemini-coder/README.md

 **Guiding principles:**

 - initialize popular chatbots—don't scrape responses
-- API tools—battle-tested must-haves
+- API tools—powerful necessities
-- respect privacy—zero tracking
+- respect privacy—doesn't collect usage data
 - lightweight—about ~1MB of code

 **CWC is for you if:**

 - you're an experienced engineer working on a large codebase
 - you're a student or hobbyist on a budget
-- you love open source software! 🫶
+- you love free and open source software 🫶

 **See how simple it is to implement a feature with ChatGPT:**